Last Updated on February 12, 2024

 Math plays an important role in case interviews conducted by top consulting firms such as McKinsey, BCG, and Bain.
 These firms are looking for candidates who can quickly and accurately perform basic mathematical calculations under pressure.

 The math used in a case interview is usually simple arithmetic, including basic addition, subtraction, multiplication, and division.
 Candidates may also be expected to perform calculations involving fractions, decimals, and percentages.
 In addition, some case interviews may require more advanced mathematical skills, such as calculating compound interest or determining the present value of an investment.
 The latter is especially relevant for specialized hires.

 A common question I often receive and see on forums is if you are allowed to use a calculator in a case interview.
 In this article, I want to answer this and provide some tips on how to deal with case math calculations.

 The use of math in a case interview is evaluated by top consulting firms because it provides insight into a candidate’s ability to think critically and solve problems.
 These firms are looking for candidates who can make quick, accurate calculations and use their mathematical skills to support their arguments and recommendations.
-The use of math also helps to assess a candidate’s ability to work under pressure and make decisions in real-time.
-By requiring candidates to perform mathematical calculations during a case interview, top consulting firms are able to get a better understanding of a candidate’s analytical skills, problem-solving abilities, and overall aptitude for consulting work.
+The use of math also helps to assess a candidate’s ability to work under pressure and make decisions in real time.
+By requiring candidates to perform mathematical calculations during a case interview, top consulting firms can get a better understanding of a candidate’s analytical skills, problem-solving abilities, and overall aptitude for consulting work.

 Case Math Mastery Course and Drills